 There are four specifically designed tracks.
 All four of them are organised by UvA research groups specialised in exactly these topics, creating an atmosphere of research based education.

 The cluster Neurobiology at the University is part of the Master's programme Biomedical Sciences.
 Consequently, the brain is approached from a biomedical point of view, from the molecule to the mind.
-The support of several university institutes such as the Swammerdam Institute of Life Sciences (SILS-CNS) and other neurobiological institutes like the Netherlands Institute for Neuroscience (NIN) and the AMC guarantee excellent courses and internships.
+The support of several university institutes such as the Swammerdam Institute of Life Sciences (SILS-CNS) and other neurobiological institutes like the Netherlands Institute for Neuroscience (NIN) and the Amsterdam UMC guarantee excellent courses and internships.

 Neurobiology is a cluster of the accredited degree programme Biomedical Sciences.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in Biomedical Sciences and the title Master of Science (MSc).